 There are only a few things that are worse than starting on a blank page.
-As such, you need to have an argumentative essay outline before embarking on the essay itself., You can also check our narrative and persuasive outlines after you complete reading this one.
+As such, you need to have an argumentative essay outline before embarking on the essay itself.

 Here is where you lay the foundation for your argument.
 It comprises of a thesis statement, background information, and a hook.